Add network validation

 📘

-This step can run only in ‘extension’ run mode with either Chrome or Edge Chromium.
+This step can run only on either Chrome or Edge Chromium.

 Network Validation